-According to the Scleroderma Foundation, here’s some scleroderma-related conditions you should look out for:
+According to the Scleroderma Foundation, here are some scleroderma-related conditions you should look out for:

-Often in systemic scleroderma patients, the gate doesn’t close correctly leaving a backwash of acid and a burning sensation (also know as heartburn) since the food and the stomach acid return into the esophagus.
+However, people with scleroderma often find that this trap door doesn’t work correctly and they experience a backwash of acid and a burning sensation (also known as heartburn) as the food and stomach acid comes back up the esophagus.

-This process may cause injuries in the lower portion of the esophagus.
+This process may cause injury to the lower portion of the esophagus.